 Did you stumble onto this page?

 Are you at the wrong page?
 Many people land on this page when they are actually trying to find the Cash Club Loans Login page.
 Have you done the same?
-If so, I’m glad we have caught you!
-I’ve written an article below on the reasons why you shouldn’t pay Cash Club Loans back.
+If so, I’m glad we have found you!
+Now you know the website has been dissolved.
+Read on for more info.

 Loan interest and other charges – the government cap